cwaage/cs50_labs/README.md

 #### Validating an ISBN

-For the long version of how the validation of an ISDN is derived see the Harvard version of this problem [ISBN](https://docs.cs50.net/2018/ap/problems/isbn/isbn.html#readin-bookz).
+For the long version of how the validation of an ISBN is derived see the Harvard version of this problem [ISBN](https://docs.cs50.net/2018/ap/problems/isbn/isbn.html#readin-bookz).

 The Short Version (which isn't actually short) goes like this: